Director, Centre for Integrative Ecology

 Associate Editor, Austral Ecology

 New PhD and Post-doc positions coming up; mammal and waterbird surveys using new technologies.
-More information available later in December 2019.
+More information available soon.

 New video: My Ecological Society of Australia President’s address on stand up comedy, lay preaching and science suppression.